We both buy and sell antiques & collectibles. A large percentage of our business is related to

 through the internet or from contacts and house calls developed from

-this website.
+this and our other website.
 That would be you the reader.

 Used to be you could pick good stuff off the side of the road on